stellar-deprecated/horizon/README.md

 Horizon is the [client facing API](/docs) server for the Stellar ecosystem.
 It acts as the interface between stellar-core and applications that want to access the Stellar network.
 It allows you to submit transactions to the network, check the status of accounts, subscribe to event streams, etc. See [an overview of the Stellar ecosystem](https://stellar.org/developer/learn/) for more details.

+## Dependencies

+Horizon requires go 1.5 or higher to build.
+See (https://golang.org/doc/install) for installation instructions.

 ## Building